 1/3 cup finely chopped onion

-2 tablespoons minute rice
+2 tablespoons minute rice1/8 teaspoon salt

 1/8 teaspoon pepper